fireproofsocks/zappa/README.md

 ## Similar Packages

-If you don't need the logic that Handlebars templates have, then you can have a look at these Mustache implementations:
+If you don't need the logic that Handlebars templates have, then you can have a look at these Elixir Mustache implementations:

 - [mustache](https://hex.pm/packages/mustache)
 - [bbmustache](https://hex.pm/packages/bbmustache)